Pope at 85: No more Mr Nice Guy, as reform hits stride

 “I see a lot of energy,” said the Rev. Antonio Spadaro, one of Francis’ trusted Jesuit communications gurus.
 “What we’re seeing is the natural expression, the fruit of the seeds that he has sown.”

-But Francis also is beset by problems at home and abroad and facing a sustained campaign of opposition from the conservative Catholic right.
-But Francis has responded with the papal equivalent of “no more Mr. Nice Guy.”
+But Francis also is beset by problems at home and abroad and is facing a sustained campaign of opposition from the conservative Catholic right.
+He has responded with the papal equivalent of “no more Mr. Nice Guy.”

-After spending the first eight years of his papacy gently nudging Catholic hierarchs to embrace financial prudence and responsible governance, Francis got tough, and appears poised to keep it that way.
+After spending the first eight years of his papacy gently nudging Catholic hierarchs to embrace financial prudence and responsible governance, Francis got tough this year, and appears poised to keep it that way.

 Since his last birthday, Francis ordered a 10% pay cut for cardinals across the board, and slashed salaries to a lesser degree for Vatican employees, in a bid to rein in the Vatican’s 50-million-euro ($57 million) budget deficit.
 To fight corruption, he imposed a 40-euro ($45) gift cap for Holy See personnel.
 He passed a law allowing cardinals and bishops to be criminally prosecuted by the Vatican’s lay-led tribunal, setting the stage for the high-profile trial underway of his onetime close adviser, Cardinal Angelo Becciu, on finance-related charges.